John Quelch (academic)

-John Anthony Quelch CBE (born August 8, 1951) is the dean of the University of Miami School of Business at the University of Miami in Coral Gables, Florida.
+John Anthony Quelch CBE (born 8 August 1951) is a British-American academic and professor.
+Quelch is the executive vice chancellor of Duke Kunshan University in Kunshan, China.
+He is the former dean of the University of Miami School of Business at the University of Miami in Coral Gables, Florida from 2017 to 2022.

-He also serves as the University of Miami's Leonard M. Miller university chair professor, its vice provost for executive education, the Charles Edward Wilson professor of business administration emeritus at Harvard Business School, and dean emeritus of the China Europe International Business School in Shanghai.
+He also served as the University of Miami's Leonard M. Miller university chair professor, its vice provost for executive education, the Charles Edward Wilson professor of business administration emeritus at Harvard Business School, and dean emeritus of the China Europe International Business School in Shanghai.

 Early life and education

-Quelch was born in London, son of a RAF officer and a nurse.
+Quelch was born in London, son of a Royal Air Force officer and a nurse.
 He began his education at a one-room schoolhouse in the Isle of Man, attended primary school in Australia, then returned to England, settling in Norwich and enrolling in Town Close School and later Norwich School.

-He received his BA and MA from Exeter College, Oxford, where he was an open scholar in modern history.
+He received his Bachelor of Arts and Master of Arts from Exeter College, Oxford, where he was an open scholar in modern history.
 At Oxford, he edited the student newspaper Cherwell.
-As a Thouron Scholar, Quelch earned an MBA from the Wharton School at the University of Pennsylvania.
+As a Thouron Scholar, Quelch earned a Master of Business Administration from the Wharton School at the University of Pennsylvania.
 He then received a Master of Science degree from the Harvard School of Public Health and a Doctor of Business Administration from Harvard Business School.